AndreRenaud/EmbeddedCLI/README.md

 * Cursor support (left/right/up/down)
 * Searchable history (^R to start search)
 * No dynamic allocation
   * Base structure has a fixed size, with compile time size limitations
 * Comprehensive test suite, including fuzz testing for memory safety
+* Command line comprehension
+  * Support for parsing the command line into an argc/argv pair
+  * Handling of quoted strings, escaped characters etc...

 Works well in conjunction with the [Simple Options](https://github.com/AndreRenaud/simple_options) library to provide quick & easy argument parsing in embedded environments.
 Using this combination makes it simple to create an extensible CLI interface, with easy argument parsing/usage/help support.